probaxeoxebra/probaMinkoski/Explicacions/stReflection.md

 # stReflection

-A Rotation is determined by a Line (which is built from two Points).
+A Reflection is determined by a Line (which is built from two Points).

 ## Reflection about Line passing through the Origin